My Take on Colloidal Silver

-And I am going to respond directly to the original question, but I write this to establish the point the FDA has its position, a position that the Mayo Clinic supports and is forced to adhere to, and one that has made its position on Colloidal Silver painfully obvious.
+And I am going to respond directly to the original question.
+Still, I write this to establish the point the FDA has its position, a position that the Mayo Clinic supports and is forced to adhere to, and one that has made its position on Colloidal Silver painfully obvious.
 Yet, at the same time, they have no moral high ground.
-If you trust what the FDA says or does regardless of what I have provided already or what I will below, then you need to reevaluate your reasoning skills.
+If you trust what the FDA says or does, regardless of what I have provided or what I will below, then you need to reevaluate your reasoning skills.

 What the question refers to is more than likely a statement by Brent A. Bauer, M.D.
 (Mayo Clinic Source) – he said that colloidal silver isn’t considered safe or effective for any of the health claims manufacturers make.
 He said that silver has no known purpose in the body, nor is it an essential mineral, as some sellers of silver products claim.
 I have seen health parrots repeat the same, and it’s ridiculous.

-First of all, understand that his claim was not a “study“… it was a published opinion.
+First, understand that his claim was not a “study“… it was a published opinion.
 HUGE difference.
-Studies are usually published in peer-reviewed journals – which is where I like to pull my FACTS from.
+Studies are usually published in peer-reviewed journals, where I like to pull my FACTS from.
 I will say that he got at least one part right, though.
 Silver is not an essential mineral.
 But who cares?
 That is not in dispute.
 The question is whether or not it has a benefit.
-Well… it is a beneficial mineral, and that is supported by facts.
+Well… it is a beneficial mineral, and facts support that.

 Before I destroy the claim, though… let me be clear that I’m not here to defend a company that makes CS.
 I could care less, and that’s not the point.
 There are some dumb people out there who run businesses.
-Of course, there are some really dumb consumers out there too, so I guess if you are dumb enough to buy a product you don’t know anything about, that is on you.
-We are talking about the usefulness of the product, and based on the number provided so far… CS is already looking much better than the FDA “safe” list.
+Of course, there are some dumb consumers out there too, so I guess if you are dumb enough to buy a product you don’t know anything about, that is on you.
+We are talking about the product’s usefulness, and based on the number provided so far… CS is already looking much better than the FDA “safe” list.

-Think about it… 11 people developed a TREATABLE condition because of the use of silver, and this is the reason why everyone should not use it?
+Think about it… 11 people developed a TREATABLE condition because of silver, and this is why everyone should not use it?
 Well, let me use a little logic here.
-Keeping the numbers I have already provided in mind and lets up the stats here a bit.
+Using the numbers I have already provided, let’s up the stats.
 Each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics, and at least 23,000 people die each year as a direct result of these infections.
-This is due primarily to the OVERUSE OF ANTIBIOTICS prescribed by the very entity that is worried about blue skin.
+This is due primarily to the OVERUSE OF ANTIBIOTICS prescribed by the very entity worried about blue skin.
 Are you getting my point here?
 11 with blue skin vs. 23,000 dead, millions more with untreatable infections?
 By the way, if you had to choose, would you rather have blue skin for a little while or be dead forever?
-And even then, that’s not a fair question because the chances of you “turning blue” with responsible use are so very much against the odds it’s not even worth calculating.
+And even then, that’s not a fair question because the chances of you “turning blue” with responsible use are so much against the odds that it’s not even worth calculating.

-Still, I’m sure there are quite a few doctors out there who are dumb enough to listen to propaganda in regard to such health claims.
+Still, I’m sure there are quite a few doctors out there who are dumb enough to listen to propaganda regarding such health claims.
 But this is where I simply cannot handle the fear-mongering.
-Silver is actually used quite a bit in modern medicine with great results; IE: silver-coated urinary catheters and endotracheal breathing tubes, bandages, antibiotic ointments/wound care, silver nitrate eye drops, silver sulfadiazine or silver nanomaterials, water purification, bone prostheses, reconstructive orthopedic surgery, cardiac devices, other surgical appliances, etc. Guess what?
-These are all things that are used IN OR ON THE BODY with great effect.
+Silver is used quite a bit in modern medicine with great results, IE: silver-coated urinary catheters and endotracheal breathing tubes, bandages, antibiotic ointments/wound care, silver nitrate eye drops, silver sulfadiazine or silver nanomaterials, water purification, bone prostheses, reconstructive orthopedic surgery, cardiac devices, other surgical appliances, etc. Guess what?
+These are all things used in or around the body with great effect.
 Seems pretty useful to me.
-And if it were not safe, why would it continue to be used in such instances?
+And if it were unsafe, why would it continue to be used in such instances?

 Want some contrasting studies and statements?